happyzhanls/100DaysOfCode/log-part3.md

 1. [danielzhan:~/workspace/APIs/movieSearchApp](https://ide.c9.io/danielzhan/the-matrix)
 ---

 ### Day 53: Wednesday, November 29th, 2017

 **Today's Progress**: discussed with my classmate and wrote Matlab functions implementing frequency estimation using zero-crossing method.
 And we get them working after 3 hours.
 Good job from him.
 But I don't know his twitter account. ❓

+**Thoughts**: A tough day, I don't feel like I can do this coding challenge for 100 days.
+It's really hard for u to keep doing the same thing without rewarding.

+**Link to work:**
+1. Hw3Ass no link.
+---

+### Day 54: Thursday, November 30th, 2017

+**Today's Progress**: discussed with my classmate and wrote Matlab functions implementing frequency estimation using zero-crossing method.
+And we get them working after 3 hours.
+Good job from him.
+But I don't know his twitter account. ❓